Waste Repositories for Nuclear Waste Management

 Challenge

-• Safe, long-term storage is needed for the disposal of low-, intermediate- and high-level nuclear waste produced at the Bruce, Darlington, and Pickering nuclear power generating stations.
+• Safe, long-term storage was needed for the disposal of low-, intermediate-, and high-level nuclear waste produced at the Bruce, Darlington, and Pickering nuclear power generating stations.

 • The disposal site for the high-level waste will be decided upon following conceptual design.
 Nine locations are still under consideration.